-Data may be transferred outside of the UK, where data protection laws may differ.
-Data that is transferred elsewhere will be pseudo-anonymised (meaning any identifiable information will be replaced in a way that does not allow you to be directly identified).
+Data may be transferred outside of the UK e.g., where data protection laws may differ from the UK.
+Data that are transferred elsewhere will be pseudo-anonymised (meaning any identifiable information will be replaced in a way that does not allow you to be directly identified).

-We may need to view your ID (driver's licence, passport or national ID card), and will record either your national insurance or passport number for TOPS database registration and payment processing.
+We may need to view your ID (driver's licence, passport or national ID card) and will record either your national insurance or passport_number for TOPS database registration and payment processing.
 This will be taken at the screening visit.
 We will securely retain this information until the end of the study.
-Your bank details will be stored for a minimum of 7 years in line with Oxford University financial policy.
-If you only complete online screening (before informed consent) your data will not be kept beyond the end of the study.
+Your bank details will be stored for a minimum of 7 years in line with Oxford University financial policy If you only complete online screening (before informed consent) your data will not be kept beyond the end of the study.

 At the completion of the study, unless you consent otherwise (e.g., if you request to be informed of other studies), your personal details will not be used to contact you other than in exceptional circumstances concerning your safety.
-If you consent to take part in another study carried out by the Oxford Vaccine Group personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.
+If you consent to take part in another study carried out by <<insert study site>> personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.